Finding Dominating Induced Matchings in $(S_{2,2,3})$-Free Graphs in Polynomial Time: Coloring

-Finally, if $t_1$ is the in-vertex in $T_1$ and we assume that $t_1$ is black then every neighbor of the out-vertices of $T_1$ is forced to be black, and thus, every $T_j$ which contacts $T_1$ is completely colored.
+Finally, if $t_1$ is no $N_3$-out-vertex in $T_1$ and we assume that $t_1$ is black then every $N_3$-out-vertex in $T_1$ is white, and thus, every neighbor in $T_j$ of an $N_3$-out-vertex in $T_1$ is forced to be black, and thus, every $T_j$ which contacts $T_1$ is completely colored.

 In the same way as above, it can be done for every $T_i$ which is not yet completely colored but is adjacent to an already completely colored $T_j$.